Answered! Jump to accepted answer.

 So shouldn't this lesson cover the duality and shouldn't the quiz question accept both answers?

-This relates to:Using le with days of the week + weekend -
+This question relates to:French lesson "Using le with days of the week + weekend"

 Kwiziq language super star